 Looking for the best sailing education available?
 You’ve come to the right place!
 US Sailing, the National Governing Body for the Sport of Sailing, has been serving sailors since 1897 and our commitment to our more than 45,000 members is to provide a safe, fun and successful experience.

 Interested in learning how to sail?
-Take the First Sail Experience to see firsthand why sailing is one of the most exhilarating activities on Earth!
+Take the First Sail Experience to see firsthand why sailing is one of the most exhilarating activities on earth!
 This unique on-the-water opportunity is designed to provide a memorable experience that will motivate newcomers to continue sailing.
-First Sail Experience participants will also have access to online training designed to prepare beginners for their first time sailing.
-The two-hour lesson is offered to anyone for only $95.
+The two-hour lesson is offered for only $95.
 Sign up for your First Sail Experience today at Firstsail.org!

 You will learn the fundamental principles of safe, confident daysailing on a keelboat ranging from 18 to 27 feet in length in light to moderate winds.
 Learn the basics while enjoying a beautiful day on the water.
 Students will see their confidence rise from day one to that of a competent sailor by the end of the course.
 Class Schedule